precice/precice.github.io/pages/docs/docs-meta/docs-meta-landing-page.md

 ## So you want to edit the landing page

 The preCICE documentation uses the popular [Bootstrap 3.4](https://getbootstrap.com/docs/3.4/) framework, based on [documentation-theme-jekyll](docs-meta-overview.html).
-The general idea is to adapt the layout and styling of the original theme as little as possible ('never change a running system') and style the landing page `index.html` relative to the orginal styling.
+The general idea is to adapt the layout and styling of the original theme as little as possible ('never change a running system') and style the landing page `index.html` relative to the original styling.

 ## Style sheets